junweihsu/TRACE/README.md

 ### 5.5 occupancy.txt

 This file records the total number of cages (SEC, non-SEC, IC combined) and the number of cages occupied by guest molecules per frame.
-It also reports the vacancy rate (`vac`), defined as: vac = 1 - (ALL_F / ALL)
+It also reports the occupancy rate (`occ`), occ is the occupacy rate for all cages, SECs, non-SECs or ICs.
+Example: ALL_F / ALL.

 ### 5.6 cluster.txt